BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_1_Accessing_Bitcoind_with_Go.md

 ### Setting Up `btcd` `rpcclient`

-We will be using the `rpcclient` that comes with `btcd,` a Bitcoin implementation written in Go.
+You'll be using the `rpcclient` that comes with `btcd,` a Bitcoin implementation written in Go.
 Although `rpcclient` was originally designed to work with the `btcd` Bitcoin full node, it also works with Bitcoin Core.
 It has some quirks which we will be looking at.

 You can use ```go get``` to download it: